AierLab/MultiverseNote/docs/en/getting_started.md

-Here's the updated **Getting Started with MultiverseNote** guide, including examples with comments for configuration files, tools, and agents:

----

 # Getting Started with MultiverseNote

 Welcome to MultiverseNote!
 This guide will walk you through the updated steps for setting up and running the project, along with configuration details for customization.
 The setup process has been streamlined to use `uv` for management, simplifying the workflow.

----

 ## Prerequisites